10 Best FOMO Marketing Examples You Don’t want to Miss

 Social Proof

-For example, when you want to purchase any hair product, the first thing is to check the reviews on different sites.
+For example, when you purchase any hair product, you first check the reviews on different sites.
 Check out reviews and what people from influencers to your friends to colleagues and neighbors, especially when the price of your product is high.

-So, you got a clear idea about the FOMO; let’s dive into some real FOMO copywriting examples and fomo marketing campaigns used by different brands -
+So, you got a clear idea about the FOMO; let’s dive into some real FOMO marketing campaigns used by different brands –

-Limited spots or stock is the best FOMO example technique to promote your products or services and generate more sales.
+Limited spots or stock is the best FOMO marketing technique to promote your products or services and generate more sales.

-You do want to miss the last room, right?
+You don’t want to miss the last room, right?

 Showing that only a few stocks are left can trigger FOMO but works better with perishable products.
 It shows that only a few inventories of your favorite snack, Cheetos, are left to make purchases.
-If you don’t make a purchase now, you might need to wait to enjoy snacks till stocks refill.
+If you don’t purchase now, you might need to wait to enjoy snacks until stocks refill.

 You don’t want to miss these snacks, would you?

-A countdown timer is another way to highlight scarcity and make the traditional products look time-sensitive.
-You might have encountered count-down timers on several websites and Ecommerce sites.
+A countdown timer is another way to highlight scarcity and make traditional products look time-sensitive.
+You might have encountered count-down timers on several websites and e-commerce sites.

 It is the perfect way to trigger the FOMO and make a purchase immediately.
-It creates urgency, scarcity, value, and interest that promote sales and social media sharing.
-It shows how much time customers have left to order before the deals get off.
+It creates urgency, scarcity, value, and interest, promoting sales and social media sharing.
+It shows customers’ time to order before the deals get off.

 The Boat uses count-down times on the product and daily deal pages, Which creates FOMO among the customers to purchase their favorite product with the time-limited deal.